Omega-3s in Vegetarian Diets

 • Chia (Salvia hispanica; also known as Salba) seed oil is a good source of ALA.

-• Dried chia seeds have 5 g of ALA per ounce, although their omega-6 to omega-3 ratio of 3:1 is not nearly as good as flax.
+• Dried chia seeds have 5 g of ALA per ounce, with an omega-6 to omega-3 ratio of 1:3.

 This article is an abridged version of Omega-3 Fatty Acid Recommendations for Vegetarians which is fully annotated.